 When I went back to work after my oldest was born, things were tough.
-They’re tough for every mom that has to go back to work.
+They’re tough for every new parent that has to go back to work.
 To be honest, though, I was not racked with overwhelming guilt that I was leaving her.
 I was sad, to be sure.
 I was jealous of the nanny who would get to stare all day at my sweet baby’s beautiful face.
 I was nervous about keeping track of dirty diapers, and ounces of milk and dwindling supply of said milk.
 I was sad to say goodbye to the daytime television that I had grown so attached to…Ellen.
 My dear, Ellen.
 I miss her to this day.
 And 90210 on Soapnet.
-Reliving Brenda’s pregnancy scare and Kelly’s mama drama.
-(Lest I forget the antics of Steve–the very prototype of bro-ness, the brototype.
-I failed to fully appreciate him the first time around in 1994.)

 Then again, I was happy too.
 I was looking forward to getting back to work.
 I was sure about that.
 I was not sure about…well, I wasn’t sure of just about anything else.
 But I’d made a choice.
 One influenced by economics and ego, by a desire to be an example to my daughter and a head full of feminist faith.
 A choice I did not intend to regret.